 This week also offers respite to caregivers.
 Many disabled individuals require full time assistance with activities of daily living.
 It can be challenging for caregivers to find time to do activities outside the realm of the daily routine.
 Knowing that your loved one is having a fun time in a safe and nurturing environment makes it so much easier for the caregiver to really take some time off.

-ATTENTION DONORS – DSC raises funds throughout the entire year to be able to provide partial camp scholarships for disabled individuals from Colorado Springs to attend Rocky Mountain Village camp.
+ATTENTION DONORS – DSC raises funds throughout the entire year to be able to provide partial camp scholarships for disabled individuals from El Paso County to attend Rocky Mountain Village camp.
 Generous donations from individuals and organizations over the past ten years have enabled us to send over 400 people to camp.
 Your gift will allow us to continue helping the disabled enjoy a week in the mountains at this awe inspiring camp while giving their caregivers a well-deserved respite.
 Memories will be made to last a life time.
-For the summer of 2015 we assisted 15 individuals to go to camp.
-So far this year we have awarded 17 individuals partial scholarships for summer 2016.
+For the summer of 2017 we assisted 14 individuals to go to camp.
+So far this year we have awarded 16 individuals partial scholarships for summer 2018.
 Funds are raised throughout the year for the following summer.